PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 server.get('/add/:first/:second', respond)
 ```

-The `:first` and `:second` placeholders instruct `restify` to match path elements in these positions to parameters with are added to `req.params`.
+The `:first` and `:second` placeholders instruct `restify` to match path elements in these positions to parameters which are added to `req.params`.
 We can see this working in the respond function where we were able to access the parameters using the form `req.params.first`

 Finally our service sent a response using the `res.send` function.

 > #### Restify and Express ![](../info.png)
-> Restify and Express have very similar API's.
+> Restify and Express have very similar APIs.
 We can learn more about
 > `req.params` and `res.send` in the *Creating an Express Web App*
 > recipe in **Chapter 7 Working with Web Frameworks**

-Whilst this is a trivial service it should serve to illustrate the fact that a microservice is really nothing more than a Node module that runs as an independent process.
+While this is a trivial service it should serve to illustrate the fact that a microservice is really nothing more than a Node module that runs as an independent process.

 A microservice system is a collection of these cooperating processes.
 Of course it gets more complicated in a real system where we have lots of services and have to manage problems such as service discovery and deployment, however keep in mind that the core concept is really very simple.